4ZM/4zm.github.io/docs/posts/2024-11-03-welcome-to-the-jungle/welcome-to-the-jungle.md

 Software engineering is a particular and peculiar form of cultural ecology.
 A varied range of lifeforms — developers, scrum teams, companies, and open source projects — interact with an environment of programming languages, CI/CD systems, and office cubicles.
 The environment limits some behaviors but also presents opportunities for the life forms.
 But the influence is bi-directional; the activities of the inhabitants in the environment also change and create it.
 This reciprocal process extends to the interactions and actions of life forms vis-à-vis other life forms.

-Through direct collaboration, serendipitous symbiosis, or competition; in software development ecologies, nothing exists alone.
+### <p style="margin: 30pt">Through direct collaboration, serendipitous symbiosis, or competition; in software development ecologies, nothing exists alone.</p>

-<pre><p style="text-align: center; margin-top: 0px; margin-bottom: 4pt;">•  •  •</p></pre>

 So, how is this way of looking at software engineering actually helpful?
 What does it provide beyond a mere and fanciful description of our practices?

 Unlike any other life forms, known from any ecology, we have the ability to reason about these processes in a way that makes it possible for us to also intervene in them.
 We are not merely evolving by reacting to our environment.
 We have the ability to get involved with intent.

-> ### We can change our own culture and how we interact with each other by deliberately changing the environment.
+We can change our own culture and how we interact with each other by deliberately changing the environment.

 Let’s consider a practical example: Fixing a flaky unit test.
 This can have a profound ecological impact and drive incredible behavioral change.

 Removing the flaky character of tests will make the state of the trunk (main branch) more predictable.
 There will be fewer false positive and negative reports from CI that undermine trust in the reported status.
 As a result, developers will be more prone to frequent integrations and shorter-lived feature branches.
 They won’t need to worry about merging in a broken main branch.
 This, in turn, leads to fewer bugs introduced by complex merges and more code sharing and collaboration between different teams.

 A careful, deliberate intervention in the environment by an experienced steward of the ecosystem can have a profound positive impact and make the ecology thrive and flourish.
-Software architect in a rainforest

 <center>![Architect in rainforest](architect.jpeg){ width=80% }</center>